 For more information contact the Church Office or see their Facebook

 CoastCare provides Chaplains to two local primary schools.
 There are opportunities to serve on the Board or Insight, or as Christian Schools Workers or Chaplain.
 For more information please contact the Church Office.

 NVBC partners with other churches and individuals on the Coast to place Christian Schools Workers and Chaplains in local high schools.
 There are opportunitites to serve on the Board on Insight, or as Christian Schools Workers or Chaplains.
 For more information please contac the Church Office.

 Boolarng is NVBC’s outreach and friendship ministry to the Purfleet Aboriginal community in northern NSW.
 Each year, members from NVBC and other churches combine to run a summer camp for Aboriginal children near Taree.
 This well-established ministry has been growing in popularity, size and impact since 1993.

-If you would like to know more about Boolarng, sponsor a Purfleet child at our next summer camp or join us at Taree in January, please contact the church office.
+If you would like to know more about Boolarng, sponsor the program or join us at Taree in January, please contact the church office.

 injustice is NVBC’s Social Justice Ministry.